 Finding the right community can make a new apartment even better.
 Check out Ovation today to find your new home.

 First, decipher what kind of noise is irritating you.
 Can you hear a dog barking in the middle of the day, or does loud music boom constantly?
 Is it a couple fighting, or is it a child crying?
-Determine if the noise is something that needs to be addressed and choose your battles wisely.
-New parents often times struggle to find a sleeping pattern for the newborn.
-Know, that the child won’t be in this phase forever, and have some patience with it.
+Determine if the noise is something that needs to be addressed, and choose your battles wisely.
+For example, new parents frequently struggle to find a sleeping pattern for their newborn.
+Know that the child won’t be in this phase forever, and try to be patient with it.

 On the other hand, if it’s a screaming match between two people, then it’s time to talk.
-Loud music, late night parties, and booming video games are all things that need to be addressed as well.

-If there’s only one or two nights out of the month that this happens, it may be best to leave it alone.
+Loud music, late-night parties, and booming TVs and video games are all things that need to be addressed as well.
+However, if there are only one or two nights out of the month that this happens, it may be best to leave it alone.
 But if it causes constant interruptions to your life, then you have some skin in the game.